Wyle Laboratories WS-01 Scientific Calculator

 for sensing by the card reader.
 Click on image for a detailed view of the

 card.
-Cards can be punched with a pencil-point, or with an IBM Port-A-Punch.
+Cards can be punched with the tip of a ball-point pen or with an IBM Port-A-Punch.

 ||USA, El Segundo, California